Pick Your Own Fruits and Veggies at These D.C.-Area Farms

 Produce starts losing nutrients within hours of being picked, which means the fruit and veggies you grab from the grocer have already decreased in nutritional value.
 For optimal flavor and to see your healthy eating goals come to fruition, head to these nearby pick-your-own (PYO) farms as they reopen for the spring and summer growing seasons.

-Strawberry season is now underway, and summer promises other kinds of berries, along with peaches, tomatoes, sweet corn, squash, leafy greens and more.
-Bring the kids, as many farms also offer fun festivals and playgrounds.
+Strawberry season is now underway, with other berries, peaches, tomatoes, sweet corn, squash and leafy greens coming soon.
+Bring the kids; many farms also offer fun festivals and playgrounds.

 Great Country Farms

 The Zurschmeide family has been farming in Loudoun County for 50 years—32 of them in Bluemont.
-“We are a regenerative agriculture farm,” says owner Kate Zurschmeide.
-“From our mobile chicken coops to sheep in the orchards and pigs cleaning up our pumpkin patch, our farm animals are our partners in farming.”
 Strawberry-picking season typically starts in mid-May.
-To celebrate, the farm will host its Strawberry Jubilee Fest on May 24, 25 and 31, plus June 1.
+To celebrate, the farm will host its Strawberry Jubilee Fest on May 23, 24, 30 and 31.
 On weekends, littles can participate in the Lil’ Sprout Float Parade if they’re decked out in a decorated stroller, wagon or cart.
 Other events include a daily pie-eating contest, egg toss and diaper derby.
-“A fun little secret is that we give away season passes as prizes at our festivals,” Zurschmeide says.
-Tickets, which cost $10-$16, include wagon rides, kids’ games and live music, but PYO carries an extra fee.
-Other summer festivals include the Pick Your Own Blackberry Bonanza in July and the Peach Fuzztival on July 26 and 27 and Aug.
-2 and 3.
-Drive time from Arlington: 1 hour. // 34345 Snickersville Turnpike, Bluemont, Virginia
+Tickets, which cost $13-$16, include wagon rides, kids’ games and live music, but PYO carries an extra fee.
+Other summer festivals include the Color the Coop Fun Run on June 13, the Peach Fuzztival on July 25 and 26 and Aug.
+1 and 2, and the Watermelon Bash & Crawl on Aug.
+29-30.
+More PYO options include blackberries, potatoes, apples and pumpkins, depending on the season.
+Drive time from Arlington: 1 hour.
+34345 Snickersville Turnpike, Bluemont, Virginia

 Hollin Farms

-Named after Hollin Hills, a Fairfax County community of contemporary houses (now a historic district) founded by developer Robert Davenport in the 1950s and ’60s, this 40-acre property began as a beef cattle farm.
-Free-range Angus beef is still available, and starting in June, so is a wide variety of produce grown using environmentally sensitive Integrated Pest Management practices.
+Named after Hollin Hills, a Fairfax County community of contemporary houses (now a historic district) founded in the 1950s and ’60s, this 40-acre property began as a beef cattle farm.
+Free-range Angus beef is still available, and starting in late May, so is a wide variety of produce grown using environmentally sensitive Integrated Pest Management practices.
 Crops include cherries, blueberries, black and red raspberries, blackberries, 21 types of peaches, 27 varieties of apples, nectarines, summer Asian pears and European pears.
 Depending on when you go, you can also pick veggies such as peas, arugula, kale, beets, tomatoes, broccoli and sweet corn.
 Check the website for availability.
-Drive time from Arlington: 1 hour. // 1524 Snowden Road, Delaplane, Virginia
+Drive time from Arlington: 1 hour.
+1524 Snowden Road, Delaplane, Virginia

 Butler’s Orchard

-This 300-plus-acre family-run farm turns 75 this year.
-You can taste the secret to its longevity when you pick your own strawberries starting in May, plus other fruits and vegetables through summer and into the fall, including tart cherries, tomatoes, blackberries, apples and pumpkins.
-In August, the farm’s Sunflower Spectacular invites guests to wander through two football fields’ worth of sunflowers and take pics with props among the crops.
-Leave time for kiddos to romp around the all-new playground equipment at Farm Park.
-“We previously had just a wooden ship and a castle—which we still have because they are beloved—but they have moved,” says Julia Wieseckel, the farm’s marketing coordinator.
-“We put in another huge playground structure in their place.”
+The PYO fruit season starts in mid-May at this 76-year-old, 300-plus-acre family-run farm.
+It starts with strawberries, and other fruits and veggies follow through summer and into the fall, including tart cherries, tomatoes, blackberries, apples and pumpkins.
+(Check conditions here.)
+In August, the farm usually hosts the Sunflower Spectacular, when guests can wander through two football fields’ worth of sunflowers and take pics with props among the crops.
+Leave time for kiddos to romp on playground equipment at Farm Park.
 The $5 entrance fee includes access to the playground, plus farm animals, pedal tractors and fields of seasonal produce.
-Drive time from Arlington: 45 minutes. // 22222 Davis Mill Road, Germantown, Maryland
+Drive time from Arlington: 45 minutes.
+22222 Davis Mill Road, Germantown, Maryland

 Mackintosh Fruit Farm